shuvrobasu/help-file-generator/README.md

 ## Overview

 The Help File Generator is a powerful tool designed to create and manage help documentation for GUI applications.
 It allows developers to easily add, edit, and format help content for various UI elements, streamlining the process of creating user documentation.
+This application will help to provide contextual help for your GUI based Python applications.

 ## Features